cindyadonia/MyMoney/README.md

 Income type
  => User can insert their types of income.

 Outcome type
- => User can insert thei types of outcome.
+ => User can insert their types of outcome.

 # Library / External API used
 Firebase API. (to push notification)